1005 N. Marion St.

 So the correct objections for the criminal defense attorney to raise in these situations are as follows:

 These issues have come up in several recent trials.
-In one of those trials, the judge was so frustrated with the prosecutor’s lack of preparation and the officer’s inability to remember the details, that the court was contemplating just letting the prosecutor have the officer read the report to the jury.
+In one of those trials, the judge was so frustrated with the prosecutor’s lack of preparation and the officer’s inability to remember the details that the court was contemplating just letting the prosecutor have the officer read the report to the jury.

 Nothing is more devastating to the defense than watching the officer read from a report.
-Jurors tend to believe that police reports are accurate especially since the court allows an officer to read from it.
+Jurors tend to believe that police reports are accurate.
+Keeping that evidence out increases the likelihood that the jury finds reasonable doubt.
+If the officer can’t remember something, that information should not be given to the jury.